testsigmahq/testsigma-docs/src/pages/docs/runs/run-on-cloud-vendor-platforms.md

 ---
 title: "Run on cloud vendor platforms"
-meta_desc: "How to run test cases and test plans on cloud vendor platforms with Testsigma."
+metadesc: "How to run test cases and test plans on cloud vendor platforms with Testsigma"
-order: 9.71
+order: 9.41
 page_id: "Run on cloud vendor platforms"
 warning: false
 contextual_links: